 SIGs are able to make representations direct to Government and elsewhere on matters arising directly from their special interest, and to obtain LGA assistance in doing so.
-All SIGs are required to submit a full report at the end of April each year to the LGA Executive, covering such matters as their dealings with Government departments.
+All SIGs are required to submit a full report at the end of April each year to the LGA Leadership Board, covering such matters as their dealings with Government departments.

 Set out below are the Special Interest Groups which operate under the umbrella of the LGA.

 Contact: Adenike Titiloye, Programme Director

 Represents the strategic transport bodies serving the six largest city regions outside London.

 Contact: Jonathan Bray, Secretary

 This group's principal aim is to establish improved governance, management and community wellbeing to ensure that the UK has the best managed coast in Europe, and to identify appropriate and sustainable funding strategies to support this aim.

 Contact: Lucy Williams (Suffolk Coastal and Waveney)

 Telephone: 01394 444552